husynapp/cubicnumber/README.md

 I thought I'd apply this to create my project where it generates a random cubic number, and you will have to guess the cubic root number

 So used JFrame to create it in 40 minutes.
-Haven't used any Software Architecture in this.
+Haven't used any Software Architecture or Model View Controller in this